oleksiyk/riakfs/README.md

 Not tested in production yet.
 Under development.
 Pull requests are welcomed.
 Tested with Riak 1.4 and Riak 2.0pre.

+## Riak settings
+I suggest to increase erlang network buffer size (See: http://www.erlang.org/doc/man/erl.html#%2bzdbbl) In version 1.4.x this parameter is located in vm.args file.
+The value is in kilobytes (so 32768 - 32MB).
+In version 2.0 the parameter is called erlang.distribution_buffer_size, should be put in riak.conf and the value is in bytes (33554432 = 32MB).

 ## Authors

 * Oleksiy Krivoshey [https://github.com/oleksiyk](https://github.com/oleksiyk)